Indrid Cold: Original claims

-Derenberger press conference

-On November 3, 1966, Woodrow Derenberger, a Parkersburg, West Virginia sewing machine salesman, held a press conference about his supposed encounter with a spaceman.

-At the conference, Derenberger told press that on the night before, November 2, shortly before 7:30 PM, he was driving home along Interstate 77 when he saw an unidentified flying object resembling a "old kerosene lamp globe, having a flat bottom and a domelike top", which blocked the road ahead of him and forced him to stop.
+At the conference, Derenberger told press that on the night before, November 2, shortly before 7:30 PM, he had been driving home along Interstate 77 when he saw an unidentified flying object resembling an "old kerosene lamp globe, having a flat bottom and a domelike top", which blocked the road ahead of him and forced him to stop.
 According to Derenberger, a man he described as six feet tall with an olive complexion, dark brown hair, and wearing a glossy dark blue coat emerged from the object, walked up to his vehicle and spoke to him "telepathically".
 According to Derenberger, "he had a smile on his face, he appeared very courteous and friendly".

 Derenberger said the man identified himself as "Cold" and told him, "Be not frightened" and "Have no fear.
 We come from a country that is not nearly as powerful as yours.
-We mean you no harm".
+We mean you no harm."
 According to Derenberger, Cold promised to contact him again and suggested he contact local authorities.
 In the story, Cold communicated with him for about 10 minutes, after which, Cold returned to the object which rose into the sky and left.
-Derebenger told press he reported the events to Parkland police after arriving home.
+Derenberger told press he reported the events to Parkland police after arriving home.

 Derenberger's story sparked a "media frenzy".
 The following afternoon at 4 PM, WTAP-TV aired a 30-minute interview with Derenberger.
 Following the interview, other people claimed to have encountered a man of similar description, and local newspapers ran stories about the mysterious figure for the next three weeks.

-Later claims

 Derenberger's account was revisited the following year in the wake of the Michigan "swamp gas" UFO reports.
 In 1968, Derenberger gave a lecture on his UFO claims in Youngstown.
 By 1969, Derenberger claimed regular contact with extraterrestrials, saying he personally had flown to their planet twice.

 Derenberger appeared on radio to promote his claims in 1971.
 That year, his claims were the subject of a book by Harold W. Hubbard titled Visitors from Lanulos.